 Shelley Brown defended her dissertation “Reframing the Silent Burden of Perinatal Mental Health in South Africa: Applying a Global Health Governance and Human Rights Perspective” in April 2022.
 Her work focuses on barriers in policy responses, specifically access and identification, related to perinatal mental disorders in South Africa, drawing on human rights and global governance frameworks.
 Dr. Brown is currently a Clinical Assistant Professor at Boston University in the Department of Health Sciences, where she teaches Global Health, Health Policy, and Mental Health courses.
 She recently received seed funding from Boston University’s Center on Forced Displacement to support research on a collaborative project investigating health needs, barriers, and perceptions of health interventions among refugees in greater Athens, Greece.

 Safiya K. St. Clair defended her dissertation “Race, Gender, and Peace: How Women’s NGOs Build Peace and Enhance Gender Justice” in Spring 2022.
 Her academic work focused on the strategies women use to build peace, transform cultures of violence, and create gender justice for underserved groups.
 She used the skills gained in the GGHS Ph.D. program to land a role as a Senior Manager, Learning and Development in the corporate sector.
-In June 2022, Dr. St. Clair will launch a blog to help students thrive in graduate school.
+In June 2022, Dr. St. Clair launched a blog to help students thrive in graduate school.

 Jean-Pierre D. Murray defended his dissertation “The Migration-Security Nexus in South-South Population Flows: Securitization of Haitian Migration in the Dominican Republic” in March 2022.
 His work focuses on the roles of elite political actors, civil society organizations, and intergovernmental organizations in constructing or contesting narratives of migrants as security threats, and the corresponding extraordinary policy measures toward migrants.
 Dr. Murray is currently an Assistant Professor of Government at Claremont McKenna College where he is affiliated with the Keck Center for International and Strategic Studies.
 He was previously a Visiting Lecturer in Political Science at Wellesley College and has also taught in the Department of Government at the University of the West Indies, Mona.